nop33/si/src/content/blog/our-updated-strategy-and-theory-of-change/index.md

   <tr>
    <td><strong>Outputs</strong>
    </td>
-   <td>SI will synthesize information and produce knowledge products such as blog posts, briefing notes and reports in collaboration with member state-led organizations, explaining key issues in AI governance.
+   <td>SI will synthesize information and produce knowledge products such as blog posts, briefing notes and reports in collaboration with leading international organizations, explaining key issues in AI governance.
 Inputs will be made to the development of specific policy processes, such as the UN’s Global Digital Compact and the UN’s Multistakeholder Advisory Body on AI.
 Events will be organized to help build networks of key stakeholders, for example bringing together low- and middle-income countries to discuss their involvement in global AI governance.
    </td>
   </tr>
   <tr>
    <td><strong>Short-term outcomes</strong>
    </td>
-   <td>In the short-term, low- and middle-income countries will become more informed about AI governance issues and related global catastrophic risks, stepping-up their engagement and boosting otherwise blocked AI governance processes as a result.
-Better connections will be built between the major public and private sector actors, and the relevant AI labs will become more involved in multilateral governance discussions, improving the quality and accuracy of outcomes.
+   <td>In the short-term, low- and middle-income countries will become more informed about AI governance issues and related global catastrophic risks, moving AI governance up their list of priorities and stepping-up their engagement as a result.
+Better connections will be built between the major public and private sector actors, and relevant AI labs will become more involved in multilateral governance discussions, improving the quality and accuracy of outcomes.
    </td>
   </tr>
   <tr>
    <td><strong>Long-term outcomes</strong>
    </td>
    <td>In the long-term, an ecosystem of old and new institutions for AI governance will coordinate to ensure that risks are effectively managed and technological benefits are equally distributed.
-This will contribute to improving the well-being of current and future generations alike., thereby incrementally achieving our vision.
+This will contribute to improving the well-being of current and future generations alike.
    </td>
   </tr>
   <tr>